eoPortal

 In particular, the Biomass mission will help to:

-- provide observations to initialize and test the land element of Earth system models
+• provide observations to initialise and test the land element of Earth system models

 The Biomass mission will explore Earth’s surface for the first time at the P-band wavelength.
 The observations can have a wide range of as yet unforeseen applications (mapping subsurface geological features in deserts in support of palaeohydrological studies and ice sheets, the surface topography of areas covered by dense vegetation).

-Figure 1: The global carbon cycle for 2000–09 showing estimates of the net amount of carbon (Gt) that cycles between the atmosphere, ocean and land every year (green boxes), and the amounts of carbon stored in the atmosphere and land (data from the Global Carbon Project).
-The amount of carbon stored in forest biomass is the least understood component of this cycle (image credit: ESA/EOGB)
+Figure 2: The global carbon cycle showing estimates of the average annual amounts of carbon (Gt) that cycles between the atmosphere, ocean and land for 2014-2023, and the amounts of carbon stored in the atmosphere and land (data from the Global Carbon Project).
+The amount of carbon stored in forest biomass is the least understood component of this cycle (Image credit: ESA)

 Biomass addresses one of the most fundamental questions in our understanding of the land component in the Earth system, namely the status and the dynamics of forests, as represented by the distribution of biomass and how it is changing.

 Gaining accurate and frequent information on forest properties at scales that allow changes to be observed will mean that the scientific community is equipped to address a range of critical issues with far-reaching benefits for science and society.
 Moreover, Biomass will greatly improve our knowledge of the size and distribution of the terrestrial carbon pool.
 And provide much-improved estimates of terrestrial carbon fluxes.
 In addition, the mission responds to the pressing need for biomass observations in support of global treaties such as the UN REDD+(Reducing Emissions from Deforestation and forest Degradation) initiative – an international effort to reduce carbon emissions from deforestation and land degradation in developing countries.
-These mission objectives respond directly to the specific scientific challenges in ESA's Living Planet Program (Ref.
-19).
 9) 10) 11) 12) 13) 14) 15)

 In addition, the measurements made by Biomass offer the opportunity to map the elevation of Earth’s terrain under dense vegetation, yielding information on subsurface geology and allowing the estimation of the glacier and ice-sheet velocities, critical to our understanding of ice-sheet mass loss in a warming Earth.